Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

-By definition $J_k(w)$ is a horizontal interval on the right of $w$, so the idea is that the particles starting in this interval which "go to the left" will help us "push" a particle starting near $w$ to the left too, with a positive probability.
-This is the reason of our uniform ellipticity assumption and of our coupling (see \eqref{e:coupling_property}).
-This heuristic idea will be made clearer in Section \ref{ss:delays}.
+By definition, $J_k(w)$ is a horizontal interval on the right of $w$, so the idea is that the random walks starting in this interval which have small enough speeds will prevent a random walk starting near $w$ to have too large a speed, with a positive probability.
+This is the reason of our uniform ellipticity assumption and of our coupling (recall \eqref{D:e:coupling_property}).
+This heuristic idea will be made clearer in Section \ref{D:ss:delays}.

-We now define a notion of traps for when a fixed proportion of particles in $J_k(w)$ do go to the left.
+We now define a notion of traps for when a fixed proportion of random walks in $J_k(w)$ do have speed at most $v_0$.

 \begin{definition} We say that $w\in\RR\times\NN$ is $k$-trapped if $N_k^-(w)\geqslant N_k(w)/3$. \end{definition}